 Traveling To Iceland Soon?
 Here are a few tips:

 How to get there: Iceland is just a 4-hour flight from the East Coast of the US, an 8-hour flight from the West Coast of the US and about 3 hours from the UK.
-There are multiple airlines that fly there, with Iceland Air and WOW Air being two of the most popular (and often the most affordable).
-I recommend WOW Air as I have flown with them to both Iceland and Ireland.
+There are multiple airlines that fly there and Iceland Air is currently the most popular.

 What to pack: The temperatures each season vary greatly, but even in summer, it can be cold.
 I visited in June and the high was 68 °F (20 °C ).
 Heading out of Reykjavik for the Golden Circle Tour, it was much cooler.
 I was very happy I brought along fleece lined leggings, a light down jacket, warm socks (I love Ice Breaker), a waterproof outer layer and rain jacket, and some hiking boots (I love Keen).
 If you are visiting in Winter, you’ll want to bring heavy duty layers.